 - A. Sign Authorization.
 Before a sign is erected, moved, altered, replaced, suspended, displayed, or attached to a surface, whether permanent or temporary, appropriate authorization from the Director is required, unless otherwise specified in this Chapter.
-This Chapter establishes four types of procedures for the review and approval of a new sign: - Master Sign Program.
+This Chapter establishes four types of procedures for the review and approval of a new sign: - 1.
+Master Sign Program.
 A Master Sign Program is a discretionary planning permit that may be issued by the Director, in compliance with this Chapter, or referred to the Commission for action.

-A Master Sign Program is required for the installation of signs that do not comply with the standards specified in 22.28.040 - General Standards for Permanent Signs By Use or 22.28.050 - Standards for Specific Sign Types on any lot with four or more businesses or tenant spaces, unless signs that deviate from the standards are being proposed for only one of the tenant spaces.
+A Master Sign Program is required for the installation of signs that do not comply with the standards specified in 22.28.040 - General Standards for Permanent Signs By Use or 22.28.050 - Standards for Specific Sign Types on any lot with four or more businesses or tenant spaces, unless signs that deviate from the standards are being proposed to be mounted on the primary entrance elevation for only one of the individual tenant spaces.
 A Sign Program may be requested by an applicant for a lot with fewer than four businesses or tenant spaces, but it is not required.